 8. More hiring opportunities

 This doesn’t only include caretakers, though.
 Over 2 billion people access the web through their phones only.
 They are mostly concentrated in China, Pakistan, India, and Nigeria.
-If you need representatives in these countries, you may want to switch to mobile.
+If you need representatives in these countries, you may want to switch to a phone customer service.

-Allowing working from mobile also invites people who don’t have the money to get a laptop.
+Allowing working from the phone also invites people who don’t have the money to get a laptop.

 You can’t expect to do all the customer service work on a smartphone.
-Here’s where a laptop or a PC can prove to be a better option.
+Here’s where a PC or laptop support can prove to be a better option.

 1. Technical support